wescale/k8s-advanced-training/Istio/README.md

 ```sh
 kubectl apply -f web-dr-vs-canary.yaml -n mesh
 ```
-The virtual service routes trafic based on host header, to test the canary release execute several times:
+The virtual service routes traffic based on host header, to test the canary release execute several times:
 ```sh
 curl --header "Host: hello.wescale.fr" http://$INGRESS_HOST:$INGRESS_PORT/
 ```
-90% of trafic is going to version 1 and the remaining 10% is going to version 2
+90% of traffic is going to version 1 and the remaining 10% is going to version 2

 ## Observability